pneisen/.plan/README.md

   * Fish's caching of settings bit me today.
 I was changing functions and not seeing the changes.
 I had to delete the ~/.config/fish/fishd* file to have it refresh the settings.
 I will look for a better way, but this works for now.
     * I figured this out.
 A `source ~/.config/fish/config.fish` will do the trick.
 I added an abbreviation named *reload* that does this.
   * I don't know that lib/pq-timeouts is needed now that Go 1.8 supports contexts for sql drivers.
 I'm going to have to look more into this. #todo

+### 2016-12-14
+  * Read a few quotes off [Cat-v](http://cat-v.org/) that I loved and were inspiring to me:
+    * "Only the mediocre are always at their best." -- Jean Giraudoux
+    * "Eventually, I decided that thinking was not getting me very far and it was time to try building." -- Rob Pike
+    * "Share your knowledge.
+It’s a way to achieve immortality." -- Dalai Lama